 2. Which of the following endorsements can be used to raise the limits available for Additional Coverages and Coverage Extensions such as Fire Department Service Charge, Electronic Data, Valuable Papers and Records, and Non-owned Detached Trailers?

-Additional Covered Property Debris Democrat Additional Insurance Debris Removal Additional Insurance Newly Acquired Or Constructed Property - Increased Limit✓ Higher Limits The Higher Limits endorsement can be used as an alternative to stating a higher limit in the Declarations.
+Debris Removal Additional Insurance

+- Newly Acquired Or Constructed Property Increased Limit - Higher Limits

+The Higher Limits endorsement can be used as an alternative to stating a higher limit in the Declarations.
 Amounts above the stated limit can be listed on a schedule and apply to various coverages.
 This endorsement does not change the way that the policy provides coverage.

 3. Which of the following statements is true regarding Personal Effects And Property Of Others?
-(Select all that apply). ☐ It is provided as an Additional Coverage. ☑ It is provided as a Coverage Extension.
-It will pay up to \$2,500 at each location for personal effects owned by the Named Insured and others involved in the business. ☐ It includes up to \$1,000 coverage at each location for the theft of personal effects.
+(Select all that apply).

+- It is provided as a Coverage Extension. - V It will pay up to \$2,500 at each location for personal effects owned by the Named Insured and others involved in the business. - It includes up to \$1,000 coverage at each location for the theft of personal effects.

 To review this topic, see Coverage Extensions: b.
-Personal Effects And Property Of Others 4.
-The BPPCF states that the policy will not pay more than \$2,500 per sign, whether the sign is attached or not.
-True False To review this topic, see Limits of Insurance.
+Personal Effects And Property Of Others.

+4. The BPPCF states that the policy will not pay more than \$2,500 per sign, whether the sign is attached or not.

+To review this topic, see Limits of Insurance.

 5. If more than one item of Covered Property is damaged and separate Limits of Insurance apply, losses are not combined in determining the application of the deductible, and separate deductibles apply for each Limit of Insurance.

+$\overline{}$

+( False

+$\sim$ /

-True False The deductible is applied only once.
+The deductible is applied only once.